About Us

 BOARD'S RESPONSIBILITY

-The Board has put in place a Risk Management Framework (“RMF”) that is principally aligned with ISO 31000:2018.
-The RMF provides the foundation for managing risks across the Group where internal controls are designed to address and manage the risks identified.
-Applying the RMF and relevant practices set out in the MCCG ensures that there is an on-going process of identifying, evaluating and managing risk exposure.
+The Board has put in place a Risk Management Framework (“RMF”) that provides the foundation for managing risks across the Group where internal controls are designed to address and manage the risks identified.
+Applying the RMF and relevant practices set out in the Malaysian Code on Corporate Governance (as at 28 April 2021) ensures that there is an on-going process of identifying, evaluating and managing risk exposure.
 Management is accountable to the Board for risk management and internal control and has implemented processes to identify, evaluate, monitor and report risks in a timely manner.
-Management promptly mitigates risks through the design and implementation of effective and relevant controls.
+Management promptly mitigates risks through the design and implementation of effective and relevant controls and action plans.

 a.
 Board Risk and Sustainability Committee (“BRSC”)